davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores air temperature and dewpoint
 * OpenMeteoEDA_202306_v003 explores deep soil moisture
 * OpenMeteoEDA_202306_v003 runFullRF() run for year as factor
+* OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for year as factor with varying number of predictors